bekiralti/reverseproxy/README.md

 **TODO: E.g. docker**

-# Working Example
+# Example Usage

 > [!NOTE]
-> For this example we will use a Node-RED Docker-Container,
-> because it makes demonstrating the proof-of-conecpt rather easy.
+> We will use a Node-RED Docker-Container, because it makes demonstrating the proof-of-conecpt rather easy.

 **TODO: Example**